- Discover if what was originally planned for event was carried out.

 Find out how many people attended your program and how much money you actually spent.
 Compare these figures with your original program plan.

-Program Evaluation Forms and data from other programs are available in the Student Activities Office.
+Program Evaluation Forms and data from other programs are available in the Student Living and College Engagement Office.

 Review the group's goals for the previous year.